 Different Salary Structures, FIFA Compensation Complicate Pay Equity

-However, the question of pay equity is fairly complicated as the men and women’s teams are compensated differently, making a clear comparison more challenging.
+However, the question of pay equity in the women’s team’s lawsuit was fairly complicated, because the men and women’s teams were compensated differently, making a clear comparison more challenging.

 There’s also the issue of FIFA prize money, which is slanted sharply toward the men’s game.
 For the 2019 women’s World Cup, there was $30 million in prize money distributed, compared to $400 million for the men’s tournament.
 As such, some of the blame clearly resides with FIFA, rather than the USSF.